opattison/jekyll-figure-image-tag/README.md

 </figure>
 ```

 By the way, the figcaption element can process markdown for hyperlinks – useful!
+The optional classes are useful for common needs like right/left aligning figures, or any other CSS you can imagine.

 ## Why Figure?